The Founder's Guide to

 What are the investment criteria for 1517 Fund?

-1517 Fund primarily invests in early-stage companies led by founders who often lack traditional credentials.
-The fund seeks innovative projects in sectors such as SaaS, edtech, and fintech.
+1517 Fund focuses on early-stage companies led by founders who often lack traditional credentials.
+The fund is particularly interested in supporting young entrepreneurs, including dropouts and students, who are working on innovative projects in technology and science.

 How can I apply or pitch to 1517 Fund?